AnnaBaturina/android_repo/README.txt

-Just learning to use git
+Just learning to use git!